bridge-core/docs/docs/extensions/scripts/fs.md

 ### copyFolderByHandle

-TODO

-The `copyFolderByHandle` function copies the contents of a folder to another existing file from the file system.
+The `copyFolderByHandle` function copies the contents of a folder to another existing folder by their file handles.

-- Signature: `copyFolderByHandle(originHandle, destHandle)`
+- Signature: `copyFolderByHandle(originHandle: AnyDirectoryHandle, destHandle: AnyDirectoryHandle)`
 - Returns: `Promise<void>`

 ```js